RamseyInHouse/docker-library/nginx-ssl/README.md

 You can use `docker run -p 443:443 ramseyinhouse/nginx-ssl` to run the image.

 ### Docker compose
-You can also include this file in a docker-compose setup with the following entry as a service.
+You can also include this file in a docker-compose set up with the following entry as a service.

 ```yaml
 nginx: